zackycodes/zackycodes/README.md

 # 🛸 system.out.print("hello world")

-**I’m [Your Name]** — a professional over-thinker currently masquerading as a Machine Learning enthusiast.
+**I’m zack** — a professional over-thinker currently masquerading as a Machine Learning enthusiast.
 I spend 10% of my time training models and 90% of my time wondering why the loss function is increasing.

 ---

-### 🧠 The Brain Dump
+### 🎯 Plans
 > "Artificial Intelligence is no match for natural stupidity."

 *   **Current Hyperfixation:** Tuning NNUEs and whispering sweet nothings to LLMs.